Richard Walter (psychologist): Notable cases

 In 2005, the Hudson, Wisconsin Police Department consulted with the Vidocq Society on the 2002 double homicide of Dan O'Connell and James Ellison.
-With the help of Walter, the Hudson Police Department solved the case.
-The murderer was Fr.
-Ryan Erickson, a Roman Catholic priest who was trying to prevent O'Connell from going public with child molestation allegations.
+In October 2005, St. Croix County Judge Eric Lundell found probable cause that Fr.
+Ryan Erickson, a Roman Catholic priest who was trying to prevent O'Connell from going public with child molestation allegations, had committed the murders.
 Shortly before he could be arrested, Fr.
-Erickson hanged himself inside the offices of his own church.
+Erickson hanged himself inside the offices of his own church in December 2004.